 Show all the occurrences of a word or phrase, along with some context before and after.

-Use a case-sensitive search to match words only in their exact form, for example, to match "LORD" but not match "Lord" or "lord."
-Otherwise, searching for "lord" will match all three forms.
-Note that regardless of this option, results always show in mixed case.
+Use a case-sensitive search to match words only in their exact case, for example, to match "LORD" but not match "Lord" or "lord."
+Otherwise, searching for "lord" will match all three.
+(Regardless of this option, results always show in mixed case.)

 Use a Tagged search to match words only when used as the entered grammatical part-of-speech.
-For example, NN is the tag indicating a noun, so seaching for "leave/nn" matches the word "leave" but only when used as a noun.
-VB is the tag for a verb, so "leave/vb" matches only the verb form.
+For example, NN is the tag for a noun, so searching for "leave/nn" matches the word "leave" but only when used as a noun.
+VB is a verb, so "leave/vb" matches only the verb form.
 Refer to the POS Tags page to become familiar with all the tags, and read the help on that page to learn more about Bible tagging.
 Either the word or the tag may be an asterisk (*) character to match any word for the entered tag or any tag for the entered word.

 Use a Tags Only search to find phrases that match the entered tag sequence.
 For example, "dt jjs nn" matches all three-word phrases that are a determiner (DT) followed by a superlative adjective (JJS) followed by a common noun (NN).